 Now are mainly done, but we still could improve the security of our mail sending.
 Most mail servers nowadays support using an encrypted connection to send emails.
 The CDO-Library does too.

-config.Fields(cdoSMTPServerPort).Value = 465 config.Fields(cdoSMTPUseSSL).Value = "true"
+config.Fields(cdoSMTPServerPort).Value = 465 config.Fields(cdoSMTPUseSSL).Value = True

-To the configuration settings and change the port to 465.
-Try again if sending the email still works.
+Now, try again if sending the email still works.

 There are a couple of situations where it will not work to send the email over an encrypted connection.
 The SSL certificate the server uses might not be trusted.
 The CDO Library will not be able to connect then.
 Some mail servers do not support implicit SSL connections on port 465 but only explicit TLS connections on port 587.
 This unfortunately is not supported by the CDO Library.